-A manometer is used to measure the pressure of a gas; the gas exerts a force on a column of liquid in the u-tube, causing it to fall at one end and rise at the other.
+A manometer is used to measure the pressure of a gas; the gas exerts a force on a column of liquid in the U-tube, causing it to fall at one end and rise at the other.
 Which of the following properties would make a liquid a bad choice for use in a manometer?

-- BHigh density
+- AHigh density

-- DHigh thermal expansion
+- CHigh thermal expansion

-- ELow toxicity
+- ELow vapor pressure